ahmet---gul/SmartBuildingSystemForUniversities/README.md

 # SmartBuildingSystemForUniversities
 Software Engineering Course Term Project

-Owners of the project are Ahmet GÜL , Onurhan ÇELİK , Tuğba KARABULUT and GÖKCAN ÜSTÜN.
+Owners of the project are Ahmet GÜL , Onurhan ÇELİK , Tuğba KARABULUT and Gökcan ÜSTÜN.

 This is software engineering lesson term project.
 Waterfall model is used in this project and implementation only covers main uses cases and user interfaces.